danplisetsky/merge-chapters-md/README.md

 $ npm install -g merge-chapters-md
 ```

-A zero-configuration command line program that is made to implememt the workflow described above.
+A zero-configuration command line program that is made to implement the workflow described above.
 Let's see how it works.

 Imagine you have the following setup: